Life As a Bus or Truck Mechanic

 The table below shows some of the most common industries where those employed in this career field work.

-Career changers with experience as a Bus or Truck Mechanic sometimes find work in one of the following fields:
+Those who work as a Bus or Truck Mechanic sometimes switch careers to one of these choices:

 References: